This is a resource page that summarizes and updates readers about what’s happening in offshore wind off the West Coast.

 - March 2021: Two floating wind energy projects have been proposed off California: Cierco Projects’ Floating Wind Demonstration and Ideol USA’s Vandenberg Air Force Base Pilot.
 The two adjacent projects would be located in state waters offshore of Vandenberg Air Force Base and Point Arguello in Santa Barbara County, California.
 Both facilities would have four floating wind turbines ranging in size from 10-15 megawatts (MW).
 The entire development will be capable of producing up to 100 MW of renewable electricity.
 (From Habitat Committee report 3/3/21).

 - California SB 413.
 This bill would require the Energy Commission, in consultation with the Offshore Wind Project Certification, Fisheries, Community, and Indigenous Peoples Advisory Committee, which the bill would create, to establish a process for the certification of offshore wind generation facilities that is analogous to the existing requirements for certification of thermal powerplants, but applicable to offshore wind generation facilities, and would make the Energy Commission the exclusive authority for the certification of offshore wind generation facilities.
+This bill does not seem to be moving.

 Federal legislation and information